Section 37 of the Australian Education Regulation 2013 requires that the school’s approved authority must keep the associated records for seven years.

-Identifying information or personal details (for example, student names) are not provided to the Australian Government Department of Education and Training (the Department) as part of the NCCD.
+Identifying information or personal details (for example, student names) are not provided to the Australian Government Department of Education (the Department) as part of the NCCD.

 All information and data relating to students with disability and the adjustments provided for those students must be stored appropriately and securely and must be managed and stored in accordance with applicable privacy legislation and policies in your state or territory.

 The data can be accessed by government officials who use NCCD information to inform funding policy and program improvements for students with disability.